-Instead of viewing all your to-do’s in a month view, break it into a weekly view, or even a daily view.
+Instead of viewing all your to-do’s by the month, break them down into a weekly view or even a daily view.
 Breaking down those important and urgent items into a simpler process may help ease that anxiousness or fear of actually starting them.

 Each morning, try to view your day and prioritize the tasks that are a “must” to get done versus the tasks that can be done later.

 To overcome procrastination, you just have to start.
-The key is taking initiative.
+So, the key is taking initiative.
 If you don’t start, then you won’t overcome.
-If you can’t overcome, then your cycle of procrastination will be stuck on repeat.
+If you can’t overcome, then your cycle of procrastination will continue to repeat.

-It is possible to prioritize and overcome procrastination.
-Make a plan, set a goal, reward yourself for obtaining that goal, and then repeat.
+It is possible to prioritize and conquer procrastination.
+Make a plan, set a goal, and reward yourself for obtaining that goal.
+Then, repeat.